-- Aquatic pesticide applications must incorporate best management practices to control impacts to beneficial uses and limit these impacts to the shortest time possible for project success. - The treatment area shall be limited to the smallest areal and depth extent that can reasonably achieve effective treatment. - The lowest effective rates of pesticide application shall be used. - The pesticide use must be consistent with FIFRA pesticide label instructions and any Use Permits issued by the County Agricultural Commissioner. - A satisfactory monitoring program must be implemented to establish impacts and verify restoration. - Compliance with all applicable water quality objectives and receiving water limits and effluent limitations must be achieved in the treatment area upon completion of the treatment event. - Compliance with all applicable water quality objectives and receiving water limits and effluent limitations must be maintained in the receiving water during, and must be achieved within the treatment area upon completion of, the treatment event.
+- Aquatic pesticide applications must incorporate best management practices to control impacts to beneficial uses and limit these impacts to the shortest time possible for project success. - The treatment area shall be limited to the smallest vertical and horizontal extent that can reasonably achieve effective treatment. - The lowest effective rates of pesticide application shall be used. - The pesticide use must be consistent with FIFRA pesticide label instructions and any Use Permits issued by the CACs. - A satisfactory monitoring program must be implemented to establish impacts and verify restoration. - Compliance with all applicable water quality objectives and receiving water limits and effluent limitations must be achieved in the treatment area upon completion of the treatment event.

+Compliance with all applicable water quality objectives and receiving water limits and effluent limitations must be maintained in the receiving water during, and must be achieved upon completion of, the treatment event.

 These criteria, along with project specific permit requirements issued by the Water Board, will ensure that any lowering of water quality is limited to the shortest possible time, providing for the protection of beneficial uses to the extent reasonable.
 The Water Board will examine the exemption request for justification of the proposed treatment duration and an explanation as to how the proponent can be sure that the proposed duration is the shortest necessary to achieve treatment results.
-In addition to limiting the treatment duration, to minimize impacts to the waterbody, the treatment area will be designed to be limited in depth and areal extent to the minimal area necessary to achieve treatment results.
 Outside the treatment area the receiving water must achieve applicable water quality objectives, receiving water limitations, and effluent limits at all times.
-Though the pesticide application may cause a lowering of water quality outside the treatment area, levels of active ingredients are below effective concentrations which allows for the protection of beneficial uses within the receiving water.
+Compliance with this criterion assures that water quality is suitable to maintain existing beneficial uses.
+By limiting the horizontal and vertical extent of the treatment area, the beneficial uses within the receiving water are protected since active ingredients are below effective concentrations.
 Additionally, after completion of the treatment event, waters located within the treatment area must also achieve applicable water quality objectives, receiving water limitations, and effluent limits.
 Compliance with this criterion assures the water quality within the treatment area following treatment is sufficient to support beneficial uses, including those uses that existed before implementation of the aquatic pesticide project.
 Staff recognizes that after the treatment event the water quality to support beneficial uses may exist in the treatment area; though, it may take an extended period of time to re-establish some of the beneficial uses adversely impacted by the pesticide application.